Fernando de Quintanilha e Mendonça Dias

-Fernando de Quintanilha e Mendonça Dias GCC, TO, ComA, GOA, GCA, MPBS, MOBS, GOI, GOIH, ECMM (Chaves, 15 November 1898 - Lisbon, São Vicente de Fora, 9 June 1992) was an officer of the Portuguese Navy, and a political and colonial administrator during the Estado Novo and Minister of the Navy from 1958 to 1968.
+Fernando de Quintanilha e Mendonça Dias (Chaves, 15 November 1898 - Lisbon, São Vicente de Fora, 9 June 1992) was an officer of the Portuguese Navy, and a political and colonial administrator during the Estado Novo and Minister of the Navy from 1958 to 1968.
 In this role he was instrumental in the creation of the Hydrographic Institute.

 In 1947, following the independence of India, he played an important role in the defense of Goa against the economic blockade that was imposed by leaders of neighboring Indian states.
 He was also general-governor of the Portuguese State of India (Estado da Índia) from 1948 to 1952.

 Biography

 Family

 Born in Chaves, Portugal in the parish of Santa Maria Maior, on 15 November 1898, he died in Lisbon, in São Vicente de Fora parish, on 6 September 1992, and was buried in the Field of Combatants (Talhão dos Combatentes) in the Cemitério do Alto de São João.

 He was the son of Jose Antonio Dias, a businessman and landlord in Chaves, and his wife Ermelinda Júlia Lopes da Silva de Quintanilha e Mendonça, daughter of Pascal Lino Quintanilha e Mendonça, finance inspector, and his wife Joan Valézia Lopes da Silva; and paternal granddaughter of Francisco José de Quintanilha e Mendonça, administrator of the former municipalities of Alhambra, Alverca do Ribatejo, and Moita, and his wife Maria José Adelaide Moura.

 He married twice, first in Chaves on 3 July 1923, to Irene da Encarnação de Morais Pereira, the daughter of José Afonso Pereira, an infantry major in charge of the government of the Congo in 1917, and governor of Mexico in 1919 among other positions, and his wife Carmelina da Glória de Morais.

 His second marriage took place in Lisbon on 12 March 1932, to the sister of his first wife, Carmelina da Glória de Morais Pereira.